ChainAgnostic/CAIPs/CAIPs/caip-25.md

 Conversely, a succesful response will contain all the required properties *and the provider's choice of the optional properties* expressed as a unified set of parameters.
-In the case of identically-keyed namespaces appearing in both arrays in the request where properties from both are returned as authorized, the two namespaces MUST be merged in the response (see examples below).
-However, respondents MUST NOT restructure namespaces (e.g., by folding properties from a [CAIP2][]-scoped namespace into a namespace-wide namespace) as this may introduce ambiguities (See Security Considerations below).
+In the case of identically-keyed scopes appearing in both arrays in the request where properties from both are returned as authorized, the two scopes MUST be merged in the response (see examples below).
+However, respondents MUST NOT restructure scopes (e.g., by folding properties from a [CAIP2][]-keyed, chain-specific scope object into a [CAIP-104][]-keyed, namespace-wide scope object) as this may introduce ambiguities (See Security Considerations below).

 ### Request